snehauppal/Economic-Data-Repository---Sneha-Arya-Sophie/README.md

 source ~/hf-cli-bot/.venv/bin/activate
 cd ~/Economic-Data-Repository---Sneha-Arya-Sophie/api

-##start the server (server commmand and curl example is also included as a comment in the repo app.py)
+##start the server (server command and curl example is also included as a comment in the repo app.py)
 python -m uvicorn app:app --host 0.0.0.0 --port 8000

 ##example curl - Once the FastAPI server is running, the API can be queried directly from the